 Scientists learn more about the “Tully monster”

-For decades, fossil hunters have searched the soil near a creek in north-central Illinois.
-Many have been rewarded with the preserved remnants of a prehistoric creature.
-Its wide-set eyes were on stalks and a long, arm-like appendage extended from below them with a pincer-like mouth.
+For decades, fossil hunters combing the soil near a creek in north-central Illinois have been rewarded with the preserved remnants of a prehistoric creature, its wide-set eyes on stalks and a long, arm-like appendage extending from below them with a pincer-like mouth.

-There was no doubt that the Tully monster, Illinois' official state fossil, was "very, very bizarre."
-That is according to Scott Lidgard.
-He is a paleontologist at Chicago's Field Museum.
+There was no doubt that the Tully monster, Illinois' official state fossil, was "very, very bizarre," said Scott Lidgard, a paleontologist at Chicago's Field Museum.
 But no one could say exactly what the soft-bodied creature was.

 That changed March 16 with a paper published in the journal Nature.
 A group of researchers, Lidgard included, concluded the Tully monster had a precursor to a backbone.
 It was a vertebrate, or primitive fish.

 The origin of vertebrates is still an open question, he said.
 There aren't many good examples of preserved, soft-bodied fishes.
-It's also personally important for Lidgard.
-He has long been charged with the museum's collection of 1,800 Tully monster fossils.
-The collection is the largest in the world.
+It's also personally important for Lidgard, who's long been charged with the museum's collection of 1,800 Tully monster fossils, the largest in the world.

-"I'm pretty excited.
-I've had to live with this guy, something I wish I knew what it was, for my 32 years here," he said.
+"I'm pretty excited because I've had to live with this guy, something I wish I knew what it was, for my 32 years here," he said.
 "And it's been a puzzle."

-The fossilized remnants of the Tully monster have not been found outside Illinois.
-They have only been found in the Mazon Creek area.
+The fossilized remnants of the Tully monster have not been found outside Illinois, only in the Mazon Creek area.
 It's about 50 miles southwest of downtown Chicago.
-About 300 million years ago, the spot was a warm coastal marsh.
-It was along a long-gone sea near the equator.
+About 300 million years ago, the spot was a warm coastal marsh along a long-gone sea near the equator.
 This was before the dinosaurs.
 Tyrannosaurus rex didn't come about until roughly 67 million years ago.

-The abundant plant life eventually became coal.
-Eons later, strip mining dug up piles of earth and shale and fossilized prehistoric life.
-Paleontologists consider the area a treasure.
-That is because of plant and animal life that was, for reasons not fully known, set in stone quickly enough before decay could set in.
+The abundant plant life eventually became coal, and eons later, strip mining dug up piles of earth and shale - and fossilized prehistoric life.
+Paleontologists consider the area a treasure because of plant and animal life that was, for reasons not fully known, set in stone quickly enough before decay could set in.

-An amateur paleontologist named Francis Tully unearthed the first Tully monster.
-That was in 1958.
-Thousands of other examples have since been found by fossil hunters.
-They have combed the area.
+An amateur paleontologist named Francis Tully unearthed the first Tully monster in 1958 and thousands of other examples have since been found by fossil hunters combing the area.
 Much of the area is now set aside as Mazonia-Braidwood State Fish and Wildlife Area.

-Mining faded in the 1970s.
-After decades of fossil hunting, the area does not yield quite as many specimens as it used to, said Colleen Schmidt.
-She is an office associate at the state fish and wildlife area.
+Mining faded in the 1970s, and, after decades of fossil hunting, the area does not yield quite as many specimens as it used to, said Colleen Schmidt, an office associate at the state fish and wildlife area.

-But those who know where to look can still find plenty.
-The hunters leave with oblong nodules of rock.
-Some rocks, when broken open, contain fossils.
-Often it's plant life, like prehistoric ferns.
-They are hard to imagine on Illinois' prairie.
+But those who know where to look - "they do have their (secret) spots," Schmidt said - can still find plenty.
+They leave with oblong nodules of rock, some of which, when broken open, contain fossils.
+Often it's plant life, like prehistoric ferns that are hard to imagine on Illinois' prairie.

-The Tully monster fossils show a creature that swam the shallows of that ancient sea.
-It ranged from a few inches long to roughly a foot.
-There are traces of other, more-familiar animals, Lidgard said, especially the odd mouth and its teeth.
-Those are known as stylets.
-They share some characteristics with squids and lampreys.
+The Tully monster fossils show a creature that swam the shallows of that ancient sea and ranged from a few inches long to roughly a foot.
+There are traces of other, more-familiar animals, Lidgard said, especially the odd mouth and its teeth, known as stylets, that share some characteristics with squids and lampreys.
 The eye stalks are similar to some snails.

-The team of researchers from the museum, Argonne National Laboratory, Yale University and elsewhere focused on some of the fossils' curious raised areas.
-Those areas were once believed to be remnants of the animal's guts.
-But that kind of soft tissue would have been pressed flat as it was fossilized.
-These areas must have been something harder, more resilient, they thought.
+But the team of researchers from the museum, Argonne National Laboratory, Yale University and elsewhere focused on some of the fossils' curious raised areas.
+Those areas were once believed to be remnants of the animal's guts, but that kind of soft tissue would have been pressed flat as it was fossilized, so these areas must have been something harder, more resilient, they thought.

 Even with the discovery, the Tully monster remains in many ways an unanswered question.

 That strange mouth, extended away from its body, may have helped it as a predator, Lidgard said.
 Or maybe it scavenged for food.
-The wide-set eyes may have given it a greater field of vision for hunting.
-No one knows for sure.
+The wide-set eyes may have given it a greater field of vision for hunting, but no one knows for sure.

 And Mazon Creek continues to offer more mysteries.

-"There's an animal called the H animal," named for its odd, H-shaped body, Lidgard said.
+"There's an animal called the H animal," named for its odd, H-shaped body, Lingard said.
 "We don't know what it is."